 - a.
 Repeat of Developer's Tests: The evaluator repeated a subset of the developer's tests. - b.
-TRANSEC data through-put: The evaluator verified that the data through-put remains constant regardless of channel usage. - c.
-TIM mode encryption: The evaluator verified that traffic is encrypted when using TIM mode. - d.
-Cryptographic Implementation Verification: The evaluator verified that the claimed cryptographic implementations were present. - e.
+Cryptographic Implementation Verification: The evaluator verified that the claimed cryptographic implementations were present. - c.
 Supported SNMP modes: The evaluator verified that only the claimed SNMP modes are supported.